 - G1.33 Photovoltaics (PV) produce electricity from silicon cells, which can then be used within individual buildings or exported to the grid. - G1.34 There are a number of PV systems available which can be either integrated into a tiled roof or a flat panel as required.
 Independent systems can be used on an existing flat roof construction.
-To gain the optimum benefit of the solar radiation, a system which tracks the suns path is best however these come at a premium. - installation (hot water and PV) should be kept low on the roof and not positioned where they will be overshadowed by adjacent buildings or chimney stacks.
-They should be designed to maintain the simplicity of the roof form and minimial asethietic impact, avowing a 'stuck on' appearance.
+To gain the optimum benefit of the solar radiation, a system which tracks the suns path is best however these come at a premium. - G1.35 Roof mounted solar renewable energy installation (hot water and PV) should be kept low on the roof and not positioned where they will be overshadowed by adjacent buildings or chimney stacks.
+They should be designed to maintain the simplicity of the roof form and ensure minimal aesthetic impact, and avoid a 'bolted on' appearance.
 Generally the surface of the panels should blend in with darker roof materials.
-Locating solar installations and/or PV and adjacent to property boundaries is to be avoided, as future development
+Locating solar installations and/or PV adjacent to property boundaries is to be avoided, as future

-- on adjacent sites may affect the available renewable energy. - G1.36 Placing PV panels on historic buildings requires special consideration in order to minimise the potential damage to the fabric and the visual impact of a renewable installation on the character and appearance of the building or site.
-Historic England have published guidance providing advice for building owners and occupiers who are considering installing solar PV panels to generate their own energy containing advice on the appropriate selection of equipment and method of installation to work within a historic building.
+- development on adjacent sites may affect the ability to harness available renewable energy. - G1.36 Placing PV panels on historic buildings requires special consideration.
+This is in order to minimise the potential damage to the building fabric and the visual impact of a renewable installation on the character and appearance of the building or site.
+Historic England have published guidance providing advice for building owners and occupiers who are considering installing solar PV panels to generate their own energy.
+This contains advice on the appropriate selection of equipment and method of installation to work within a historic building.